Stigmatochromis modestus

 Diet

-You can feed them live and frozen food like mosquito larvae, shrimp and fish meat.
+Live food should be given as food in the form of mosquito larvae, shrimp and fish meat.
 Frozen food is also accepted.

 Breeding Stigmatochromis modestus

 Breeding is fairly simple.
-Up to 60 eggs are laid by the female and immediately taken into the mouth.
-They are then fertilized by the male using the egg spot method.
-The female then withdraws between the rocks.
-After about 3 weeks the fry leave the mother’s mouth.
-They are not taken back into the mouth.
-They can easily be raised with Artemia nauplia and finely crushed flakes.
+Up to 60 eggs are deposited by the female and immediately taken into the mouth.
+They are then fertilized by the male using the egg-flecking method.
+The female then retreats among the rocks.
+After about 3 weeks, the young leave the mother’s mouth.
+They do not return there.
+They can easily be raised with Artemia nauplii and finely rubbed dry food.

 Video